hashicorp/terraform-provider-azurerm/website/docs/d/kubernetes_cluster.html.markdown

 * `api_server_authorized_ip_ranges` - The IP ranges to whitelist for incoming traffic to the primaries.

--> **NOTE:** `api_server_authorized_ip_ranges` Is currently in Preview on an opt-in basis.
-To use it, enable the feature `APIServerSecurityPreview` for `namespace Microsoft.ContainerService`.
-For an example of how to enable a Preview feature, please visit [How to enable the Azure Firewall Public Preview](https://docs.microsoft.com/azure/firewall/public-preview)

 * `aci_connector_linux` - An `aci_connector_linux` block as documented below.

 * `azure_active_directory_role_based_access_control` - An `azure_active_directory_role_based_access_control` block as documented below.